ndg-GH/ferovinum-homework/README.md

 2. **Run the application**:
   - ./exec.py all

+3**Test the application**:
+  - ./exec.py test

-The code is structured in 4 directories :
+The code is structured in 3 directories :

   - build : docker and python requirement files
   - data : csv fles with product prices, client fees and orders
-  - src : the application code (ferovinum python package) and the database init script
+  - src : the application code (ferovinum python package), the database init script and the pytest script
-  - test : the pytest files

-and the exec.py script in the root directory is used to execute the commands to manage the application (build / start / stop / load / test / all)
+The exec.py script in the root directory is used to execute the commands to manage the application (build / start / stop / test / all)

+The test outputs are collected in the test_output folder

 Limitations of the implementation:

-Trade-offs or design decisions:
+  - there is an assumption that the clock is monotonic when storing orders

 Notes :
-  - I have assumed that there is a misspelling in page 5 ("romDate" instead of "fromDate")
+  - there is a misspelling in page 5 ("romDate" instead of "toDate")
+  - there is an error in the expected result of "GET /balance/product/P-1?date=2021-07-01" (quantity of 850 is expected for client C-1, not 950)